Double Copy for Celestial Amplitudes: Introduction

 \section{Introduction}

 Scattering amplitudes are usually calculated using asymptotic states in a plane waves basis.
-In the case of massless particles, these states are labeled by null momenta which, in four dimensions, are described by three parameters, a point on a two-sphere and a scaling given by its energy.
-By performing a Mellin transform on the energy we can interpret these parameters as coordinates on the null boundary of Minkowski space.
-From the point of view of the amplitudes, applying a Mellin transform to each external state amounts to a change in basis of the asymptotic states.
-In this basis, introduced in~\cite{Pasterski:2017kqt}, the four-dimensional Lorentz group $SL(2,\mathbb{C})$ acts manifestly as the group of conformal transformations of the two-sphere at null infinity, called the {\it celestial sphere}.
-Amplitudes in which asymptotic states are in this conformal basis are then called \textit{celestial amplitudes}~\cite{Pasterski:2016qvg,Pasterski:2017ylz,Schreiber:2017jsr,Stieberger:2018edy}.
-Because they make conformal covariance manifest, celestial amplitudes offer a novel opportunity to study properties of amplitudes that may be obscured in a plane wave basis.
-Moreover, it is hoped that studying celestial amplitudes will shed light on aspects of a possible flat space holographic principle, where a CFT living on the celestial sphere would be dual to a bulk theory living on asymptotically flat spacetime.
+Applying a Mellin transform to the energy of each external state in an amplitude amounts to a change in basis of the asymptotic states from plane waves to socalled {\it conformal primary wavefunctions}~\cite{Pasterski:2017kqt}.
+In this basis, the four-dimensional Lorentz group $SL(2,\mathbb{C})$ acts manifestly as the group of conformal transformations of the {\it celestial} two-sphere at null infinity.
+Amplitudes in which asymptotic states are in this conformal basis make conformal covariance manifest~\cite{Pasterski:2016qvg,Pasterski:2017ylz,Schreiber:2017jsr,Stieberger:2018edy,Strominger:2013lka,Strominger:2013jfa,Strominger:2017zoo} and thus offer a novel opportunity to study properties of amplitudes that may be obscured in a plane wave basis.
+Moreover, it is hoped that studying these {\it celestial amplitudes} will shed light on aspects of a possible flat space holographic principle, where a CFT living on the celestial sphere would be dual to a bulk theory living on asymptotically flat spacetime.

-Recently, much work has been done in studying celestial amplitudes.
-In particular, the connection between the Ward identities of asymptotic symmetries of asymptotically flat spacetime and the well-known soft theorems of gauge and gravity amplitudes~\cite{Strominger:2013lka,Strominger:2013jfa,Strominger:2017zoo} has provoked a body of work on the conformal analog of soft theorems~\cite{Cheung:2016iub,Donnay:2018neh,Fan:2019emx,Pate:2019mfs,Adamo:2019ipt,Puhm:2019zbl,Guevara:2019ypd,Law:2019glh,Fotopoulos:2019vac,Banerjee:2020kaa,Fan:2020xjj}.
-This has revealed an interesting map between the \textit{energetically soft} expansion in the plane wave basis and the residues of poles of celestial amplitudes that arise from \textit{conformally soft} limits of the scaling dimensions of the external states under the $SL(2,\mathbb{C})$ Lorentz group.